 While the park is designed to honor Greenville’s past, it’s also aiming to protect its future.
 The surrounding neighborhood is home to a vibrant urban wildlife habitat, including a stream that flows into the Reedy River.
 The future park will include signage to teach visitors about water quality and conservation and encourage them to help preserve Greenville’s waterways.

-Funds are being raised and construction is expected to begin in the spring of 2017.
+Funds are being raised for the next phase of the park’s construction.
 Anyone interested in contributing financially or providing service materials should contact GRC by phone or email.